kat-ushka/devops-with-kubernetes-course/Exercise 2.03/README.md

 ## How to perform required flow

+### Docker images

 Docker images can be found here:
 - docker pull katushka/log-output:1.6
 - docker pull katushka/timestamp-generator:1.1
 - docker pull katushka/ping-pong:1.4

-To perform exercise flow I did next steps:
+### Performing exercise-to-exercise flow

-1. Opened shell and moved to the project folder.
+1. Open shell and move to the project folder.
-2. Checkout tag `Exercise_2.03`:
+2. Move to the folder of the previous Log Output application exercise (Exercise 2.01) with script:
     ```shell
-    git fetch --all --tags
-    git checkout tags/Exercise_2.03
-    ```
-3. Moved to the folder of the previous Log Output application exercise (Exercise 2.01) with script:
-    ```shell
     cd Exercise\ 2.01
     ```
-4. Deleted previous artifacts with script:
+3. Delete previous artifacts with script:
     ```shell
     kubectl delete -f manifests
     ```
-5. Moved to the current exercise folder with the script:
+4. Move to the current exercise folder with the script:
     ```shell
-    cd ..
-    cd Exercise\ 2.03
+    cd ../Exercise\ 2.03
     ```
-6. Applied configs with script:
+5. Apply configs with script:
     ```shell
     kubectl apply -f manifests/
     ```
-7. Checked that new pods were created in a new namespace with the script:
+6. Check that new pods were created in a new namespace with the script:
     ```shell
     kubectl get pods -n log-output
     ```
+7. Open http://localhost:8081 to see the generated string with 0 ping-pongs.
+   Then visit http://localhost:8081/pingpong to increase the number of ping-pongs and renewed http://localhost:8081 to see an update.

+### How to do from the scratch

+1. Open shell and move to the project folder.
+2. Checkout tag `Exercise_2.03`:
+    ```shell
+    git fetch --all --tags
+    git checkout tags/Exercise_2.03
+    ```
+3. Follow steps 3 to 7 of the *How to do from the scratch* in [README.md](../Exercise 2.01/README.md)
+4. Move to the current exercise folder with the script:
+    ```shell
+    cd ../Exercise\ 2.03
+    ```
+5. Apply configs with script:
+    ```shell
+    kubectl apply -f manifests/
+    ```
+6. Check that new pods were created in a correct namespace with the script:
+    ```shell
+    kubectl get pods -n log-output
+    ```
-8. After the pod was initialized opened http://localhost:8081 to see the generated string with 0 ping-pongs.
+7. Open http://localhost:8081 to see the generated string with 0 ping-pongs.
-   Then visited http://localhost:8081/pingpong to increase the number of ping-pongs and renewed http://localhost:8081 to see an update.
+   Then visit http://localhost:8081/pingpong to increase the number of ping-pongs and renewed http://localhost:8081 to see an update.